mediar-ai/screenpipe/README.md

 # why?

-super intelligence + your whole life and team life activity data = magic
+super intelligence + activity data from your life and your team = magic

-AI is progressing so fast it will be able to ingest months of recordings of your life and company within next year, we're building the foundations for it to happen
+AI is progressing so fast that it will be able to ingest months of recordings of your life and business by next year, and we're building the foundations to make it happen.

+start recording your screen today ... or be left behind

 ## get started